fs-c/maniac/README.md

 The option `-d` (short for delay) allows the passing of a 'humanization level', which will be used to add a randomized delay to the hits.
 The delay in miliseconds will roughly be in the range of `]-d, d[`.

-Expect to get a perfect score with a level of zero, but a C with ~70% with a level of 10.
+Expect to get a perfect score with a level of zero, but a C with ~70% with a level/delay of 150.

 ### Compilation